Attack-Based Care: Triggers

 One of the reasons it is important to know your own body is because different triggers can result in different levels of pain and other symptoms, or even faster escalating attacks.
 This can result in a multitude of possibilities for your attack-based plan.

 The N1-headache app is unique in that it not only helps patients understand what their triggers may be, but also where those triggers lie on an “impact scale” – e.g. which of your triggers are high impact, medium impact, or low impact.
 A high impact trigger might result in an attack within minutes without any other triggers needing to be present.
 It might also cause that attack to escalate faster, and/or result in more severe symptoms such as vomiting instead of nausea.
+For attacks like these, non-oral medications like injections and nasal sprays may provide faster relief as they bypass the digestive system and allow for better absorption.
 On the other end of the scale, low-impact triggers may take longer to have effect, may need more than one trigger present to result in an attack, or could result in a less severe migraine overall.
+Attacks like these can often be treated with a migraine device, combine with acute medications, and non-drug options such as ice/heat therapy and laying down in a dark, quiet room.

 What Happens When Triggers Stack